ripventura/VCSwiftToolkit/README.md

 # Installing
 - Clone this on you Mac
+- Run 'pod install' on the cloned project

 # Using it on your project
+- Add the following lines to your project's Podfile:

+pod 'QRCode'

+- Run 'pod install' on your project
 - Open the VCSwiftToolkit.xcworkspace
 - Copy the group "Sources" to your project on Xcode